Mohanad Ali: Senior

 Mohanad playing for Iraq at the 2019 AFC Asian Cup.

-He played his first match for the Iraq national team in a friendly against United Arab Emirates on 17 December 2017, however the match was not counted as an official international game, and so his official debut came against Bahrain in the 23rd Arabian Gulf Cup on 23 December 2017.
+He played his first match for the Iraq national team in a friendly against United Arab Emirates on 17 December 2017.
 He scored for Iraq in an unofficial friendly game against Iraqi Premier League club Naft Al-Junoob on 24 February 2018.
 His first and second international goals for Iraq were in a friendly match against Saudi Arabia on 28 February 2018.

 He played against Argentina on 11 October 2018, coming on as a second-half substitute.
 He was nominated by the Asian Football Confederation (AFC) as one of the top young talents; he was described as the youngest player who has the potential to changing the shape of the game before 2019 AFC Asian Cup.

 He scored his seventh goal against Vietnam on 8 January 2019, and his eighth against Yemen on 12 January 2019, followed by a goal against Jordan to help Iraq win the 2019 International Friendship Championship.
 Mohanad went on to score five more goals by the end of 2019.
 After his performance at the 2019 AFC Asian Cup and 2022 FIFA World Cup qualification, he was voted the 2019 West Asian Footballer of the Year and was also included in Chinese newspaper Titan Sports "Best Footballer in Asia 2019", which listed 26 of best footballers.